Solo Travel in Tunisia

 Sidi Bou Said

 Sidi Bou Said is one of the best places in Tunisia to visit.
 It is a short ride from La Marsa.
 This beautiful town which overlooks the sea is a mecca for artists.
 The whole area has a white and blue theme which was introduced by a French artists during the 1920’s.

 On the weekends expect the cobbled streets to be full of locals enjoying a mint tea and soaking up the artistic vibe.
 If you are looking to buy a souvenir from your stay, this is the place to do it whilst you browse around the colourful stalls and market.
 Just don’t forget to barter.

 Another former palace and one of the Tunisia attractions is the National Bardo Museum which is now one of the most important museums within the North African region.
 Learn how Tunisia makes its colourful tiles, the importance of its Arabic roots and how its capital was once one of the richest cities in Tunisia and in the Islamic world.
-Allow 2 hours to wander around the impressive floors admiring the mosaics and statues.
+Allow 2 hours to wander around this Tunisia must see with its impressive floors, mosaics and statues.

 The archaeological site of Carthage is one of the Tunisia tourist attractions, and is a short taxi ride away from Sidi Bou Said.
 Carthage was founded in the 9th century BC and you can visit the archaeological site and the ruins for an insight into Roman and Punic history.
 This site isn't as impressive as others in the rest of the country but being so close to Tunis makes it worth seeing.